filadelfianica/imageGalleryWebApp/README.md

 # imageGalleryWebApp
 Hello there!
-I am playing with css using flexbox and I made a beautifull web app gallery with my favorite pets.
+I am playing with css using flexbox and I made a beautifull and responsive Ui web app gallery with my favorite pets.
 Enjoy!